kwaschny/unwanted-twitch/README.md

 ## FAQ / Troubleshooting

 **There are no X buttons visible anywhere?**
 - After the first install of the extension, restart your browser.
+Or at least do a hard refresh (`CTRL+R`) on all twitch.tv tabs.
 - Check if you accidently unchecked the `Show "X" Buttons` option.
 It can be found in the extension popup menu or as clickable 👁 icon on the management button.
 - Make sure the page is supported, see description.
 The sidebar generally has no "X" button.